gregbkr/kubernetes-ansible-logging-monitoring/README.md

 ### 5.4 Scaling loadbalancers

-Add more loadbalancers, by adding more loadbalancers nodes
+Add more loadbalancers, by adding more loadbalancers nodes.
+Because we use Daemonset type of job, all new nodes tagged with loadbalancer will spawn a loadbalancer container.

-**Use ansible to add a node**
+Use ansible to add a node

     nano ansible/k8s.yml     <-- edit:  k8s_num_nodes: 3
     ansible-playbook ansible/k8s.yml